Eat a healthy diet

 A high-fat diet may contribute to excess body weight, which is a risk factor for several cancers including cancers of the bowel, kidney, liver, pancreas, oesophagus and endometrium, as well as breast cancer (after menopause).
 Being above a healthy weight also increases the risk of heart disease and type 2 diabetes.

 Recommendation: As part of an overall healthy diet, limit saturated fats and moderate total fat intake.
-Saturated fats are found mostly in meat and dairy products, but are also found in cakes, biscuits, snack foods, (potato chips), pastries and fried take-away foods.
+Saturated fats are found mostly in meat and dairy products, but are also found in cakes, biscuits, potato chips, pastries and fried take-away foods.

-Unsaturated fats (polyunsaturated and monounsaturated) are an important part of the diet., Tthey can be found in margarines, nuts, avocados and seeds.
+Unsaturated fats (polyunsaturated and monounsaturated) are an important part of the diet.
+They can be found in margarines, nuts, avocados and seeds.

 Salt